NordicSemiconductor/pc-nrfconnect-ble/doc/docs/troubleshooting.md

 ## Firmware Programming

-If you receive the error **Could not connect to debug probe**, verify that J-Link software is properly installed on the system.
+If you receive an error about debug probe connection issues, verify that J-Link software is properly installed on the system.

 If the device has been programmed with memory protection, the {{app_name}} cannot program the firmware.
 To erase the device: